-Both 'Care audit: A guide for leaders' and 'Care audit: A practice manual for frontline leaders and teams' will be published later this year, and have been written in consultation with the sector, to give practical advice for enacting care audit within social care settings.
+Both 'Care audit: A guide for leaders' and 'Care audit: A practice manual for frontline leaders and teams' will be produced in consultation with the sector, to give practical advice for enacting care audit within social care settings.

-This guidance shows how a simple, proven approach, care audit, is flexible enough to be used in almost any social care environment, from a single team or care home to a large national provider organisation.
-These resources are due for publication in Summer 2013.
+This guidance will show how a simple, proven approach, care audit, is flexible enough to be used in almost any social care environment, from a single team or care home to a large national provider organisation.
+These resources are due for publication in 2014.

 Care audit: A guide for leaders

-This guide describes the benefits of care audit to people using services, organisations, teams and individuals, provides an overview of the process and sets out the role of operational and strategic leaders in implementing care audit within their organisation, as part of a whole systems approach to quality and service improvement.
+This guide will describe the benefits of care audit to people using services, organisations, teams and individuals, provides an overview of the process and set out the role of operational and strategic leaders in implementing care audit within their organisation, as part of a whole-systems approach to quality and service improvement.

 Care audit: A practice manual for frontline leaders and teams

-This manual sets out a step by step approach to carrying out care audit using a quality improvement cycle approach.
+This manual will set out a step-by-step approach to carrying out care audit using a quality improvement cycle approach.